El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, Maha Rushi.

 Absolutely.

-I know they want the U.S. military used, basically as an advanced meals on wheels distribution program.
+I know they want the U.S. military used basically as an advanced meals-on-wheels distribution program.

 Absolutely, sir.

-But the but the that that's when they control it.
+But that's when they control it.

 Remember, this is Bush.